Chino Hills (Calif.) has a new boys basketball coach

 Gilling was not a teacher at the school.
 School policy is to open coaching position to teachers first and then go outside of the school if a suitable coach is not found on campus.

-Lattimore, who has a bachelor’s degree in English from Notre Dame and a master’s in Urban Education from Loyola Marymount, teaches English at the school.
+Latimore, who has a bachelor’s degree in English from Notre Dame and a master’s in Urban Education from Loyola Marymount, teaches English at the school.
 He was hired by the district in January.

-Lattimore previously coached at View Park for two years, including a run to the 2014 CIF Division 5 Los Angeles City Section title and the Southern California Regional final.
+Latimore previously coached at View Park for two years, including a run to the 2014 CIF Division 5 Los Angeles City Section title and the Southern California Regional final.
 His teams went 23-32 overall.